 Carrot dogs or your favorite veggie dogs work well for this vegan chili sauce recipe, which can be made ahead of time and reheated quickly.

-Marinating temepeh, for example, can be done in advanace, and grilled like steaks in minutes.
+Marinating tempeh, for example, can be done in advance and grilled like steaks in minutes.

-In order to pack tempeh kabobs for camping, I cut and marinated the tempeh, and cutting the pineapple and red onions beforehand and packing separately.
+I packed tempeh kabobs for camping, cut and marinated the tempeh, cut the pineapple and red onions beforehand, and packed them separately.